 - Fayek, H.,Lech, M.,Cavedon, L. (2016).
 Modeling subjectiveness in emotion recognition with deep neural networks: Ensembles vs soft labels In: Proceedings of the IEEE International Joint Conference on Neural Networks (IJCNN 2016), Vancouver, Canada, 24-29 July 2016

 - Kocbek, S.,Cavedon, L.,Martinez, D.,Bain, C.,MacManus, C.,Haffari, G.,Zukerman, I.,Verspoor, K. (2016).
 Text mining electronic hospital records to automatically classify admissions against disease: Measuring the impact of linking data sources In: Journal of Biomedical Informatics, 64, 158 - 167

-- Industrial Transformation Training Centre in Cognitive Computing for Medical Technologies (administered by University of Melbourne).
-Funded by: ARC Industrial Transformation Training Centre 2018 from (2017 to 2021)
+- `Natural Language Processing Supporting Clinical Reasoning`, part of Industrial Transformation Training Centre in Cognitive Computing for Medical Technologies (administered by University of Melbourne).
+Funded by: ARC Industrial Transformation Training Centre via other University Grant 2017 from (2017 to 2021)

 - User-Adaptive Search and Evaluation for Complex Information-Seeking Tasks.
 Funded by: ARC Linkage Grant 2015 Round 1 from (2016 to 2019)

 - Biomedical Informatics for effective health decision making.
 Funded by: Department of Health (State of Victoria) Contract from (2015 to 2016)